 - collection of 65 potato recipes

-1. gobi masala – creamy delicious and lightly spiced gobi masala made restaurant style. the gobi masala recipe is easy and simple to make and goes very well with rotis, naan, tandoori rotis or just plain steamed rice.
+1. gobi masala – creamy delicious and lightly spiced gobi masala made restaurant style. this cauliflower curry recipe is easy and simple to make and goes very well with rotis, naan, tandoori rotis or just plain steamed rice.

 2. aloo gobi curry restaurant style – a rich creamy potato cauliflower curry made restaurant style. excellent for special or festive occasions, guests or parties.